 No judgements for punishable acts according to the Criminal Code, the competition law, the act on financial undertakings or laws on public limited companies, private limited companies, book-keeping, annual accounts, bankruptcy or taxation, nor under special legislation applicable to parties subject to public supervision of financial activities, have been passed on Stefnir hf.
-At the end of July the Financial Supervisory Authority (FME) published the results of its investigation into investments by investment funds managed by Stefnir hf.
-The FME concluded that the company was in breach of Article 59 (4.1) of Act No. 128/2011 but no fine was imposed on the company.
+In April the Financial Supervisory Authority (FME) published the results of its investigation into investments by an investment fund managed by Stefnir hf.
+A settlement was reached concerning a breach of Article 59 (1), cf. Article 30 of Act No. 128/2011.